tocttou/hacker-blog/_posts/2021-1-21-Money-Talent.md

 > Some people are more talented than other people: more productive, more intelligent, more personable, etc. Talented people are better able to achieve goals, like creating software, managing people, or conducting research.
 Organizations want to hire talented people.
 This gives us a supply of and demand for talented people.
 >
-> The economy uses pricing to allocate match supply with demand.
+> The economy uses pricing to match supply with demand.
 Money should be able to efficiently buy talent just like it can buy other goods.
 Thus, being willing to pay more money for talented people should increase the amount you can attract.

 This argument is compelling.
 However, it makes multiple false assumptions about the market for talent.